Ultimaker/CuraEngine/docs/overview.md

 Internals
 ---------

-The Cura Engine is structured as mainly .h files.
-This is not standard for an C++ project.
-However, using less cpp files makes the optimizer work harder and removes linking error issues.
-It's partialy a result of lazyness but also for optimalizations.

-The .h files contain different steps called from the main.cpp file.
-The main.cpp file contains the global slicing logic.

 The slicing process follows the following global steps:
 * Load 3D model
 * Analyze and fix 3D model